 Syntax: grep -flag 'string' Command: grep -r 'demoworld

-In addition with grep command’s syntax and explanation, let’s see about the other ways to use the grep command in SSH
+In addition, to grep command’s syntax and explanation, let’s see the other ways to use the grep command in SSH

 This command saves a lot of time if you are executing the same search command again and again.

 This command displays the last executed grep commands and also prints the result set of the command on the terminal.